rdunlop/iuf-membership/README.md

 If you want to have some data seeded (like fake users, fake memberships, etc), run `docker-compose run app rake db:seed:development`

+### Running tests in development

+If you make any modifications, you should run the tests to ensure that existing features still work.
+To run the tests:

+    docker-compose run app bash
+    bundle exec rake db:create db:migrate RAILS_ENV=test
+    bundle exec rake test

 ## Features

 TBD